mortenvn/dih-api/README.md

 If you're gonna develop:

 1. Install nodemon `npm install -g nodemon`
-2. Run  `npm run start:dev` Remember that you can run it with environment variables in before the
+2. Run  `npm run start:dev` Remember that you can run it with environment variables in before the command, i.e. `PG_URL=value npm run start:dev`.

 This will watch for changes and keep it open for you.